 When it comes to special events, such as misedashi and erikae, geisha and maiko will don the most formal outfits that their okiya owns called Kuromontsuki (黒紋付).
 Meaning “Black Crested Garment,” it is a black kimono that features five of the okiya’s crests and lucky motifs.
 Such common motifs include cranes for fidelity, turtles for longevity, and pine trees for strength.

 Geisha and maiko will switch kimono

 Outside of ochaya geisha and maiko wear casual kimono called Komon.
-The name refers the small repeating patterns, Ko (小) meaning “Small” and Mon (紋) meaning “Symbol” or “Motif,” that are akin to jeans and a t-shirt in the West.
+The name refers to the small repeating patterns, Ko (小) meaning “Small” and Mon (紋) meaning “Symbol” or “Motif,” which are akin to jeans and a t-shirt in the West.
 To tell geisha and maiko apart there will be kata age present on a maiko’s komon kimono.

 The patterns and motifs found on kimono also change to match the seasons.
 From October to May, known as the All Season time, various plants that are prominent during these months can be found on kimono.
 Such common motifs include chrysanthemums, plum blossoms, pine trees, bamboo, maple leaves, butterflies, and cherry blossoms.
-From June to September, known as the Summer time, common motifs include hydrangeas, flowing water, reeds, fireworks, bell flowers, and dragonflies.
+From June to September, known as the Summertime, common motifs include hydrangeas, flowing water, reeds, fireworks, bellflowers, and dragonflies.

 Contact us : firstname.lastname@example.org